isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Creating and Saving a Workbook
 ##############################

-From your dashboard, under Sample Analysis you will find the “Saved Workbooks” panel.
-This panel displays any previously created and save workbooks and allows you to “Create a New Workbook”.
+From your dashboard, you will find the “Saved Workbooks” panel.
+This panel displays any previously created and saved workbooks.
+You can also “Create a New Workbook”.
 If you do not have any saved workbooks you will see “Saved Workbooks (0)".

 To create a **workbook** from Your Dashboard, click on the **“Create a New Workbook”** link in the "Saved Workbooks" panel.
 This will take you to the workbook creation page.